 Authors may wish to reproduce material, printed or otherwise, from other sources.
 It is necessary to obtain the permission of the holder of copyright, if this applies, and also to obtain the permission of the owner of the material, whether it is copyright or not.
 The clearing of copyright and reproduction rights is the author’s responsibility, except in the case of Ordnance Survey maps, for which application is made by the editors.

 Please note that the Society deposits electronic copies of the Collections with the Archaeology Data Service (ADS) three years after publication.
-The articles are then freely available (for personal use only) via the ADS website.
+The articles are then freely available (for non-commercial use only) via the ADS website.
 Authors should ensure that they have permission for publication in electronic format from holders of copyright and owners of material.

 1.7 Grants for the preparation of articles and reports

-In certain circumstances, the Society may consider awarding grants to members for purposes relevant to publication: to support research projects which incur exceptional expense and to provide assistance with the preparation of reports for publication.
+In certain circumstances, the Society may consider awarding grants to members for purposes relevant to publication: to support research projects, which incur exceptional expense, and to provide assistance with the preparation of reports for publication.
 Details of such grants and application forms may be obtained from the Hon Secretary.

 1.8 Page charges